-You can signal another vehicle with your headlights by partially pulling the multifunction lever toward the steering wheel.
-This will cause the high beam headlights to turn on until the lever is released.
+You can signal another vehicle with your headlights by lightly pulling the multifunction lever toward the steering wheel.
+This will turn on the high beams until the lever is released.

 Parking Lights

 To turn on the parking lights, remove the key or turn the ignition to OFF/LOCK position and turn on the headlights.